stuttgart-things/install-configure-vault/README.md

 In addition to the installation, this role can also be used to fill the vault with data and issue certificates and much more.

 ### Features:
+- Vault token is automatically obtained from userpass or approle if not given
 - Install vault (within a podman container)
 - Initialize new vault installation
 - Create a vault root certification authority